-Jewellery and Metals
+JWLM - Jewellery and Metals

-JWLM 101 - Introduction to Jewellery and Metals 3 credits (4.5 hours | 3D Studio)
+JWLM 101 - Introduction to Jewellery and Metals

 An introduction to contemporary practice, materials, and skills in jewellery and small metals.
 Focus is on elements of 3-D design, basic fabrication skills, and the creation of contemporary ornamentation with a variety of materials.
 The relationship between materials and meaning is introduced through written statements, drawings, and the creation of wearables.
 Equivalent to JWLM 115.